pyOpenSci/software-peer-review/partners/scientific-communities.md

 :::{dropdown} Where do affiliated guidelines get published?
 :animate: fade-in-slide-down

 The criteria for a package becoming affiliated with a community needs to be clearly communicated on the partner landing page in our peer review guide.
-These are the criteria that will then be evaluated at the end of a review once the package has been accepted by pyOpenSci.
+These are the criteria that will be evaluated during our review process to determine whether a package should gain affiliated status with your community.
 :::

 :::{dropdown} Can a package be accepted by pyOpenSci but not affiliated?